August 22, 2019

 Floors are expensive and add value to your home.
 Whether you’re a homeowner or renting, the last thing you want when moving (in or out), is having to repair scratches, scuffs, dents and dings made on the hardwood floors.

-The moving process is a stressful one as is—starting your life in your new home with a damaged floor will put a damper on the start of your new chapter.
+The packing and moving process is a stressful one as is—starting your life in your new home with a damaged floor will put a damper on the start of your new chapter.
 Damaging laminate or hardwood flooring will either result in a loss of security deposit or a costly repair, putting a strain on your budget, in addition to the high costs of moving.

 There are a few precautions you can take on moving day in order to prevent scratching or gauging your floors and surfaces while moving.
 Save yourself time and money by avoiding the repair process with these helpful moving tips.